-Starts a block of text that will be verbatim included in both the HTML and the LATEX documentation.
+Starts a block of text that will be verbatim included in the documentation.
 The block should end with a \endverbatim block.
 All commands are disabled in a verbatim block.

 Make sure you include a \endverbatim command for each \verbatim command or the parser will get confused!